awsdocs/amazon-fsx-windows-user-guide/doc_source/misconfigured-ad-config.md

 # File system is in a misconfigured state<a name="misconfigured-ad-config"></a>

 An FSx for Windows File Server file system can get into a **Misconfigured** state due to a change in your Active Directory environment\.
-In this state, your file system is at risk of losing availability and backups may not succeed\.
+In this state, your file system is either currently unavailable or at risk of losing availability, and backups may not succeed\.

 The **Misconfigured** state includes an error message and recommended corrective action that you can access using the Amazon FSx console, API, or AWS CLI\.
 After taking the corrective action, verify that your file system's state eventually changes to `Available` – note that this change can take several minutes to complete\.